 Hello!

-I am a 1st year undergrad studying biological sciences at Durham University, England.
+I am a 3rd year undergrad studying biological sciences at Durham University, England.
+I am interested in the applications of cell biology and genetics in conservation, with a particular focus on ornithology.

 Victoria Ayodele is a Duke University undergraduate pursuing a self-designed “Neurological Development and Nutrition” curriculum, integrating neuroscience, biochemistry, pharmacology, and global health from Atlanta, Georgia.
 Her interdisciplinary work investigates how societal nutrition consumption and health disparities contribute to neurological impairment and influence the future of healthcare systems.
 As a Laidlaw Scholar and aspiring physician-leader, she is dedicated to advancing neurological health equity in international communities.
 A passionate advocate for community-based health solutions, Victoria led public health initiatives in sub-Saharan Africa through Leadership Initiatives in partnership with the Center of Disease Control and Prevention (CDC), the World Health Organization (WHO), and Georgetown University, collaborating with health professionals and Bauchi State officials to directly combat nutritional anemia and marasmus internationally.
 Her efforts include developing culturally sensitive workshops and clinical diagnostic kits for first-time mothers over two years.
 Victoria collaborates with community leaders in Nigeria, Ghana, Tanzania, Uganda, the UK, and Germany.
 As Executive Director of the Duke Research Scholars Program, she researches how nutritional access and pharmacokinetics affect fetal development, cognitive growth, and immune health.
 Her work includes conference presentations at Brown University, the Association for Diagnostics & Laboratory Medicine, and the Annual Biomedical Research Conference for Minority Students.
 In her local communities, she assists North Carolina and Georgia patients as a medical and dietary assistant, addressing conditions such as Type II diabetes, obesity, and preeclampsia.